DeRozan scores 41 as Bulls beat Bucks 114-110 to tie series

 AP Sports Writer

-“No matter what you did in the regular season, this is a brand new start and new mindset,” DeRozan said.
-“You could see it in all the guys.
-It doesn’t matter if we’d lost 20 times to those guys.
-This is an opportunity for us to compete.
-We’ve got to take advantage of it.”

-The big question now is what shape the Bucks will be in when this series resumes Friday.

-Bobby Portis left the game with a right eye abrasion after the first quarter and Khris Middleton exited with 6:49 left after his left leg gave out while he tried to plant on a spin move.
+The question facing the defending champion Bucks is whether they’ll be close to full strength when the series resumes.
+Bobby Portis left Wednesday’s game with a right eye abrasion after the first quarter and Khris Middleton exited with a sore left knee after slipping midway through the fourth quarter.

-Bucks coach Mike Budenholzer said after the game that Middleton has a sprained medial collateral ligament and will undergo an MRI on Thursday.

-“He’s always been positive and he knows the type of team that we are and how resilient we are,” Bucks guard Jrue Holiday said.
-“We just want him to get back as quickly as possible and be healthy so he can come out here and help us win games.”

 Giannis Antetokounmpo led the Bucks with 33 points, 18 rebounds and nine assists, putting him one assist from his second career playoff triple-double.
 Antetokounmpo increased his career postseason point total to 1,715 to overtake Kareem Abdul-Jabbar (1,692) for the most in Bucks history.

 Brook Lopez had 25 points for the Bucks.
-Middleton scored 18 and Holiday 15.
+Middleton scored 18 and Jrue Holiday 15.

 DeRozan scored eight points during a 13-0 run that began late in the third quarter and gave the Bulls a 96-80 lead with 9:47 remaining.
 The Bulls still led by 15 before Milwaukee rallied in the final 7 ½ minutes.

-The Bulls lost 15 of their final 22 regular-season games.
-During the regular season, the Bulls went just 2-21 against the top four seeds in each conference.

-“I do think that playing some of these higher-level teams at the end of the year has maybe kind of hardened us, helped us grow,” Bulls coach Billy Donovan said.
-“It’s helped us get better.
-It’s helped us be able to have that kind of mentality that we’ve got to move on to the next play.
-I think at times this year when we played against good teams, when it started to go a little bit the other direction, we didn’t have enough in us to get it back going in our direction.”
+After facing an early 16-point deficit in Game 1, the Bulls started much faster this time.

+The Bucks committed three turnovers in the game’s first 49 seconds and four in the first two minutes as the Bulls built an early 9-0 lead.
+The Bulls were ahead 29-28 at the end of a first quarter that featured six lead changes.

-Chicago closed the second quarter on a 15-4 run to grab a 65-4 halftime advantage.
+Chicago maintained a narrow lead before closing the second quarter on a 15-4 run to extend the margin to 65-49.

 The Bulls extended the lead to 18 early in the third quarter, before the Bucks rallied with a small lineup featuring Antetokounmpo, Middleton and reserve guards Grayson Allen, Pat Connaughton and Jevon Carter.

-Milwaukee went on a 15-2 spurt to cut the Bulls’ lead to three late in the third period.
+Antetokounmpo led the way as the Bucks went on a 15-2 run to cut the Bulls’ lead to three late in the third period.
 But the Bulls responded with 13 straight points and stayed in front the reset of the way.

-“We made a good run, but the last minute of the third quarter I thought we could have been better, and then coming out of the fourth quarter, another big swing,” Budenholzer said.
-“We dug ourselves some big holes.”

 TIP-INS